sictweb/bti425-2020/notes/security-add-to-server.md

 Finally, notice a new code box, `manager-auth.js`.
 It will include methods/functions that handle the authentication tasks, such as "registerUser" and "checkUser".
 For this course's introductory treatment of security topics, your teacher team has decided to isolate the identity management storage part in a separate database.
 This also happens to be a good practice, because of the sensitive nature of a database with user account data.

 The work described below has four major tasks:
-1. Prepare your Heroku and mLab deployments
+1. Prepare your Heroku and MongoDB Atlas deployments
 2. Add a teacher-provided code module
 3. Write a user account schema
 4. Edit `server.js`